Terukazu Konno Official Site

 Momiji-zaka Slope

-• Tennoji Temple at the top of Momiji-zaka
+• Tenno-ji Temple at the top of Momiji-zaka Slope

 The Five-Story Pagoda ruins

-Even if you decide to go and see the Five-Story Pagoda ruins, it is difficult to know exactly where it is within this vast cemetery, as the pagoda no longer exists.
-Along the central avenue (Sakura Street), which is filled with cherry blossoms in spring, there is a police box, and next to it is a small park.
-This is the place, and at the entrance you will find a sign reading “The Five-Story Pagoda ruins.”
-If you are not paying close attention, you might simply walk past it.
+Even if we decide to go and see the Five-Story Pagoda ruins, it is difficult to know exactly where it is within this vast cemetery, as the pagoda no longer exists.
+Along the central avenue called Sakura Street, which is filled with cherry blossoms in spring, there is a police box, and next to it is a small park.
+This is the place, and at the entrance we will find a sign reading “The Five-Story Pagoda ruins.”
+If we are not paying close attention, we might simply walk past it.

-When you enter the park, you will see a fenced-off area straight ahead.
+When we enter the park, we will see a fenced-off area straight ahead.
 This is where the five-story pagoda once stood.
 Foundation stones remain at the site, and an explanatory sign has been installed.
 Immediately behind this fenced area are playground structures, and although the surroundings are filled with graves, children can sometimes be seen playing happily there.

 • View of the pagoda ruins from the park entrance